grindery-io/grindery-dex/DEVELOPMENT.md

 Each of such small, child component must be in the same dfolder as a parent component.

 Child components can be used only withing the parent component.

-### Models

-Must contain an index file exporting all available models.

-Names of models must by in CamelCase format.

-Models are classes, named as simply as possible, e.g. `Order`, `Offer`, etc.

-Model can contain methods specific to a data type, such as getting properties in a specific format, or checking if object meets some conditions.

 ### Pages